Nirban226/BMI_prediction_using_ML/README.md

 # BMI_prediction_using_ML
 Our team of five innovators created a groundbreaking project: predicting Body Mass Index (BMI) using the Random Forest algorithm, a key tool in machine learning.
 This collaboration produced a sophisticated system for accurate BMI assessment, showcasing our commitment to healthcare innovation.
-For your GitHub README file, you can provide a detailed description of the project, including the files used and the libraries employed.
-Here's a clean English description:

 ---